goustoben/gousto-webclient/readme.md

 Please ensure the development box is setup: https://github.com/Gousto/Vagrant

 ### Code editor setup
 Please install [EditorConfig](https://editorconfig.org/) for your text editor or IDE, it basically support most if not all commonly used editors (Sublime Text, VS Code, Vim, Brackets, Atom, all JetBrains products and etc).
 The purpose of this plugin is to ensure that everyone pushes code with the same code indentation, spacing and some other less common known configs such as ensure all file to have a final new line.
-It is super simple to use, just install the plugin then you won't need to do anything it will automatically apply indentation rules from the .editorconfig file in the root of the repo.
+It is super simple to use, just install the plugin then you won't need to do anything else.
+The plugin will automatically apply indentation rules from the .editorconfig file in the root of the repo.

 Why is this important?
 Imagine two developer working on the same file, one person has tab indentation with size of 4, and the other has space indentation with size of 2.
-Even if they change nothing in the share file, just by running `format document` command it would show up as every single line in that document as updated.
+Even if they change nothing in the shared file, just by running commands such as `format document` git will pick it up as all lines changed.
 This makes tracking and tracing changes very difficult (not mentioning how eye strain it is when it comes to code review).

 ##Webclient only provisioning
 ### Pre-requisites